bigfix/developer.bigfix.com/site/pages/action-script/index.md

 {% section %}

-The scope of the Action Script language is to issue commands to remediate target clients from within Fixlets and tasks.
+The scope of the Action Script language is to issue commands, named **actions**, from within Fixlets and tasks on relevant clients to fix the problem identified by the Applicability Relevance clause.

-<p>An Action Script is made by a set of actions that a Fixlet author can include in a Fixlet message
-and that are run in sequence to fix a given problem identified by the Fixlet relevance clause.
-If an error occurs in one line of an action script, the script terminates immediately and the rest of the lines will not run.
-Because of this, it’s very important to use error prevention methods in action scripts.</p>

-<p>While the Fixlet relevance is evaluated immediately on each target to determine whether it is
+<p>In a Fixlet or in a task message you can specify an *action script* including one or more actions.
-relevant, the action script, instead, runs locally on relevant clients when the console operator clicks **Take action** in the Fixlet or task entry on the console.</p>
+These actions will be run in sequence on relevant clients when the console operator clicks **Take action** in the Fixlet or in the task entry on the BigFix console.

-<p>Since a problem is typically discovered by examining a client machine with BigFix Inspectors, you might
-need to use the same relevance expressions, or part of them, within the action script to drive to the solution.
-In [Using Substitution](/action-script/guide/substitution.html) you will learn how to incude inspectors in the action script.</p>
+If an action fails running, the subsequent actions will not run and the processing will stop.

+For this reason, it is very important to use error prevention methods in action scripts.</p>

+<p>One of the biggests strength of the Action Script language is the ability to use relevance language
+expressions to implement variables within actions.
+This ability, named [substitution](/action-script/guide/substitution.html), allows you to customize an action for each specific agent where the action runs, for example by resolving the local installation path of a proprietary application.</p>

-<p>Information about the action script language is divided into the following areas:
+<p>The information about the Action Script Language is divided into the following areas:

 <dl>
   <dt>**[Guide](./guide/)**</dt>